pynklynn/notific8/README.md

 ## Future plans

-* Make the notifications slide in and out of an edge of the screen
+* Ability to set which edge of the screen the notifications slide in from
 * Ability to set an icon for the notification
 * Ability to make a notification sticky
+* Ability to set configuration options for future notifications so that the same settings don't need to be sent each time